open-board-games-data/3d-prints/README.md

 ## What is this?

-This repository contains an open dataset of board games and the 3D-printable accessories available for them.
+This repository contains an open, community-powered dataset of board games and their 3D-printable accessories.

-Board games are sourced from BoardGameGeek and matched to print listings from Printables, MakerWorld, Thingiverse, Cults3D, and other platforms.
+Board games are sourced from BoardGameGeek and matched with print listings from Printables, MakerWorld, Thingiverse, Cults3D, and other platforms.
+The dataset is continuously improved through community contributions, reviews, and corrections from board gamers and 3D-print enthusiasts.

-The dataset powers the catalog behind [MeeplePrint](https://meepleprint.com) and is designed to answer one simple question:
+The dataset powers the catalog behind MeeplePrint and answers one simple question:

 > **Does my board game have 3D-printable upgrades, and where can I find them?**